This post will give you TEN actionable steps you can take when you’re behind on bills.

 You can also ask for the latest promotional pricing from your internet service provider.
 I do this at least once a year and often get a special deal that’s lower than what I’m currently paying.
 Sometimes you’ll get bumped up to a higher speed AND pay less.
 Very cool.

-This is the most obvious action to take when you’re behind on payments and need to catch up.
+This is the most obvious action to take when you’re behind on bill payments and need to catch up.
 If you’re still using cable and expensive extra sports packages, consider an alternative for a while.

 Save Big Money on TV